There are many features of the world that I simply cannot wrap my head around, and one of these has always been time zones.

 Prioritizing asynchronous communication

 We use a variety of tools at Buffer, many of which we’ve blogged about before.
-For synchronous, everyone-at-the-same-time communication, we use Hipchat for written chats and Sqwiggle for video chats.
+For synchronous, everyone-at-the-same-time communication, we use Slack for written chats and Zoom for video chats.

-We also have a lot of tools for asynchronous, everyone-at-their-own-pace communication, including email, Trello and Hackpad.
+We also have a lot of tools for asynchronous, everyone-at-their-own-pace communication, including Threads, Trello and Paper.
 In these tools, we can log what we’ve done, what we’re doing or questions and comments we have and know that other team members can read and comment later on their own schedule.

-One of our current challenges as a team is to become slightly less reliant on our synchronous tools and prioritize asynchronous communication a bit more.
+One of our challenges as a team is to strike the right balance between synchronous and asynchronous communication.

-“Perhaps more asynchronous communication may help work a bit better in terms of routines, too.
 I know personally, I sometimes like to get stuck in at various points in my day for focused work without too many distractions.
-But after that I like to switch out to focus on emails/hackpads etc. Scheduled synchronous communication like planned video calls/sync ups (over ad hoc ones) allow me to better mentally prepare.”
+But after that I like to switch out to focus on chat, etc. Scheduled synchronous communication like planned video calls/syncups allow me to better mentally prepare.

 Meeting in smaller groups